mpountou/General-Recommendation-Engine/README.md

 # RecoM-Recommender-Engine
-A Recomender engine made by Mpountou
+A Python Recomender engine made by Mpountou